When you’re given an offer to join a company, do you accept it immediately?

 No one wanted to cooperate as it would have resulted in their own KPI decreasing.
 He was caught in the middle, unable to make changes.
 It was mission impossible.

-Thankfully, after much negotiations with his senior management, he got new KPIs which were attainable under his jurisdiction of control.
+Thankfully, after much negotiations with his senior management, he was given new KPIs which were attainable under his jurisdiction of control.

 4. How often are employee review session done?
 Do you have a feedback structure?

-It’s so important to find companies who invest in their employees.
+It is so important to find companies that invest in their employees.
 A sure sign of this is when companies have a clear review system, to help employees get constructive feedback, allowing them to improve.

 5. Is your supervisor someone you can learn from, and who can and will help you grow?

-Jack Ma often speak about the 3 stages of a career
+Jack Ma often speaks about the 3 stages of a career.

 Bonus: Can I speak to other people in this team? (take them out for coffee)